Thejus-Paul/Thrifty/README.md

 # Thrifty

-A simple budget planner that help you take control of your money.
+A simple budget planner that help you take control of your money